Sanjalice: History

-In 1965, the band performed, alongside the bands Lutalice, Četiri Bebe, Siluete, Plamenih 5, Juniori, Plavi Dečaci and Elipse, on the Parada ritma festival.
+In 1965, the band performed, alongside the bands Lutalice, Četiri Bebe, Siluete, Plamenih 5, Juniori, Plavi Dečaci and Elipse, on the prominent Parada ritma festival.
 At the end of 1966, Vojislav Veljković left the band and went to serve his mandatory stint in the Yugoslav army, and was replaced by Snežana Veselinović, who was his girlfriend at the time.
 Not wanting to be the only male member of the band, Radomir Vuković left the band, and Sanjalice continued their activity without an organist, as one of the first all-female bands in Yugoslavia.
-As one of the rare all-female rock bands in Yugoslavia, Sanjalice gained large attention of the media, but also praise from the music press.
+Following his departure, Vuković completed his studies of architecture; in the early 1990s, he started the magazine Kvadrat (Square), and in 1999, he published his novel Znakovito (Symbolic).
+After Vuković left the group, as one of rare all-female rock bands in Yugoslavia, Sanjalice gained large attention of the Yugoslav media, but also praise from the country's music press.

-On the competition of bands entitled Belgrade — Zagreb, held in 1967, they won the first place.
-During the same year, they performed on the highly popular festival tour Letnji karavan (Summer Caravan), which featured popular pop music singers.
-During 1967, Sanjalice performed on the fashion shows presenting the Simonida collection, inspired by Serbian medieval frescoes, by the Yugoslav designer Aleksandar Joksimović.
+On the competition of bands entitled Belgrade – Zagreb, held in 1967, they won the first place.
+During the same year, they performed on the highly popular festival tour Pesma leta (Song of the Summer), which featured popular Yugoslav pop music singers.
+Later during the year, Sanjalice performed on the fashion shows presenting the Simonida collection, inspired by Serbian medieval frescoes, by the Yugoslav designer Aleksandar Joksimović.
 When the Simonida collection was presented in Romania, the band traveled to the country to perform on the fashion shows, appearing also on Romanian national radio and television.

 During the same year, they released their first EP, which featured the songs "Idem u svet" ("I'm Going to Travel the World", a cover of Wilma Goich's song "Per vedere quanto e' grande il mondo"), "Bez reči" ("Without Words"), "Nemoj reći da me voliš" ("Don't Say that You Love Me", a cover of Pino Donaggio's song "Io che non vivo (senza te)"), and "Mi mladi" ("We the Young").
 The EP was released through Jugoton record labeel.
-Later that year, they released their second EP, with the songs "Marioneta" ("Marionette", a cover of Sandie Shaw song "Puppet on a String"), "Znam da ćeš se vratiti" ("I Know You Will Come Back"), "Haj, Lili, haj-lo", and "Srećni zajedno" ("Happy Together", a cover of The Turtles's song "Happy Together"), through Diskos record label.
-By the end of 1967, the band had made more than 600 performances, but also several appearances on TV Belgrade, TV Zagreb and TV Ljubljana, some of them in children's program.
+Later that year, they released their second EP, with the songs "Marioneta" ("Marionette", a cover of Sandie Shaw song "Puppet on a String"), "Znam da ćeš se vratiti" ("I Know You Will Come Back"), "Haj, Lili, haj-lo", and "Srećni zajedno" ("Happy Together", a cover of The Turtles' "Happy Together"), through Diskos record label.
+By the end of 1967, the band had made more than 600 performances, and had several appearances on TV Belgrade, TV Zagreb and TV Ljubljana, some of them in children's program.